A statement from the Costa Rican Coalition for Development Initiatives (CINDE) reads:

 The event was organized by the Costa Rican Coalition for Development Initiatives (CINDE) in conjunction with the Ministry of Foreign Trade and the Embassy of Costa Rica in Germany, attended by over 80 company representatives, officials from the State of Baden-Württemberg and a media group from the region.

-A statement from the Costa Rican Coalition for Development of Initiatives (CINDE) reads:
+From a statement issued by the Costa Rican Coalition for Development Initiatives (CINDE):

 With an investment of $10 million the German company Zollner Elektronik AG is to establish a manufacturing and support services plant.